rust-lang/rust/src/doc/rustc-dev-guide/src/traits/specialization.md

 case, it returns a *single* impl on success – this is the most specialized impl *known* to apply.
-However, if there are any inference variables in play, the returned impl may not be the actual impl we will use at trans time.
+However, if there are any inference variables in play, the returned impl may not be the actual impl we will use at codegen time.
 Thus, we take special care to avoid projecting associated types unless either (1) the associated type does not use `default` and thus cannot be overridden or (2) all input types are known concretely.